 NEUROLOGICAL DISORDERS :: Inflammatory and Infectious Disorders

-The following are the most common symptoms of a brain abscess.
+Encephalitis often is preceded by a viral illness such as an upper respiratory infection, or a gastrointestinal problem such as diarrhea, nausea, or vomiting.
+The following are the most common symptoms of encephalitis.
 However, each child may experience symptoms differently.
 Symptoms may include:

-The symptoms of a brain abscess may resemble other conditions or medical problems.
+The symptoms of encephalitis may resemble other problems or medical conditions.
 Always consult your child's physician for a diagnosis.

-Diagnostic tests that may be performed to confirm the diagnosis of brain abscess may include the following:
+Diagnostic tests that may be performed to confirm the diagnosis of encephalitis may include the following:

-Specific treatment for a brain abscess will be determined by your child's physician based on:
+Specific treatment for encephalitis will be determined by your child's physician based on:

-The key to treating a brain abscess is early detection and treatment.
-A child with a brain abscess requires immediate hospitalization, surgery, and close monitoring.
+The key to treating encephalitis is early detection and treatment.
+A child with encephalitis requires immediate hospitalization and close monitoring.

-The goal of treatment is to reduce the pressure in the head and to properly drain the infection.
-Medications are used to control the infection, seizures, fever, and/or other conditions that may be present.
+The goal of treatment is to reduce the swelling in the head and to prevent other related complications.
+Medications to control the infection, seizures, fever, or other conditions may be used.

-The extent of the problem is dependent on the severity of the brain abscess and the presence of other organ system problems that could affect the child.
+The extent of the problem is dependent on the severity of the encephalitis and the presence of other organ system problems that could affect the child.
 In severe cases, a breathing machine may be required to help the child breathe easier.

-As the child recovers, physical, occupational, or speech therapy may be needed to help the child regain muscle strength and/or speech skills.
+As the child recovers, physical, occupational, or speech therapy may be necessary to help the child regain muscle strength and/or speech skills.

 The healthcare team educates the family after hospitalization on how to best care for their child at home and outlines specific clinical problems that require immediate medical attention by his/her physician.
-A child with a brain abscess requires frequent medical evaluations following hospitalization.
+A child with encephalitis requires frequent medical evaluations following hospitalization.